Faster Algorithms for Sparse ILP and Hypergraph Multi-Packing/Multi-Cover Problems: Introduction

 \item[(ii)] {\bf System in the standard form:}

-\end{enumerate} If $\PC$ is defined by a system in the form \ref{standard_form} with an additional constraint $x \leq u$, for given $u \in \ZZ^n_{\geq 0}$, we call such a system as {\bf the system in the standard form with multiplicities}.
+\end{enumerate} If $\PC$ is defined by a system in the form \ref{standard_form} with an additional constraint $x \leq u$, for given $u \in \ZZ^n_{\geq 0}$, we call such a system as {\bf the system in the standard form with box constraints}.
+We consider the following problems: \begin{problem}[Feasibility]